Relationships and Constituent Journey Mapping (Video, MP3)

 So, once you’ve gone through the process of just identifying what the constituent groups are and how they relate to each other and you’ve defined them, the question is: what journeys require investment now?
 And this question really needs to be answered relative to each organization’s, strategic priorities and their current position.
 And that will indicate which constituent journeys need to be prioritized and prioritized in a couple of different ways.
 It might mean prioritized in terms of the order in which those journeys are designed and documented.
 Then it also might mean the order in terms of directing — directing marketing or development efforts or in terms of prioritizing which technology systems you were going to select and roll out first.

-And that eventually, through discussion and strategic deliberation, you might end up with something like this where you’re talking about the first implementation of a technology platform and you’ve decided that these are the first constituent journeys that are going to be supported in that platform.
+And that eventually, through discussion and strategic deliberation, you might end up with something like this, where you’re talking about the first implementation of a technology platform and you’ve decided that these are the first constituent journeys that are going to be supported in that platform.
 In this case, clients and funders were the primary beneficiaries that were going to be supported in their journeys.
 And then also the providers that most directly related to delivering the experience to those clients and funders.
 So those providers would be staff, the partners and consultants, and vendors.

-How to map a journey
+How to map a journey?

-So now we really get into the meat of what the journey framework is, how to apply it for mapping constituent journeys.
-What you see on screen here is a sample framework for approaching the — a constituent journey mapping process.
+So, now we really get into the meat of what the journey framework is, how to apply it for mapping constituent journeys.
+What you see on the screen here is a sample framework for approaching a constituent journey mapping process.
 And basically, as a framework that everyone in the organization can understand that can be used to map the journeys.
 This one is a complicated one, decided to show you first.
 That has a lot of different process, phases, or journey stages related to more of a human services model of service delivery.
-So you can see across the top of the individual stages, you have prospecting where you would do the outreach and call to actions for services, for — or constituents that you’re going to be engaging with.
+So, you can see across the top of the individual stages, you have prospecting where you would do the outreach and call to actions for services, for constituents that you’re going to be engaging with.
 Some sort of identification through the response to that call to action and then a registration and intake set of steps.
 And then finally, the development and delivery of engagement plans followed by progress reports and outcomes.
 This is a fairly complicated example.